brainwavecollective/resources-public/docs/Documentation/community_member_agreement.md

 ---

-By joining as a Community Member, you agree to:

-1. The Community Member Agreement, Code of Conduct, and Privacy Policy
+By joining as a Community Member, you agree to the Community Member Agreement, Code of Conduct, and Privacy Policy
-2. That you understand this is an experimental cooperative with evolving policies